 Grapevine communication may follow different types of network.
-Some of these networks are shown in figure on page 205.

 In single strand network, each person communicates to the other in sequence.
-In gossip network, each person communicates with all on non-selective basis.
+In gossip network. each person communicates with all on non-selective basis.
 In probability network, the individual communicates randomly with other individual.
-In cluster, the individual communicates with only those people whom he trusts.
+In cluster, the individual only those communicates with people whom he trusts.
 Of these four types of networks, cluster is the most popular in organisations.